 The website is owned by Life Outreach International Association of Churches, Inc., which routinely has over $50 million annually.
 These primarily come from individual donations.

 Analysis / Bias

-In review, The Stream reports news from a Christian Right perspective such as this: Old Friend of Trump Makes the Case: He’s Not Racist!, which is written by Mike Huckabee, who has an extremely poor track record with facts.
+In review, The Stream reports news from a Christian Right perspective, such as this: Old Friend of Trump Makes the Case: He’s Not Racist!, which is written by Mike Huckabee, who has an abysmal track record with facts.
 Virtually all stories favor the right and advocate for Christianity with zero regards for science.
-For example, with climate change, all articles at the least deny the consensus on impact and at most outright deny the human influence.
+For example, with climate change, all articles at the least deny the consensus on impact and outright deny the human influence.

 They also are opposed to evolution and frequently report negatively on homosexuality.
 They also make claims such as tying eugenics to minimum wage.
 Besides promoting pseudosciences such as human-influenced climate change denial and creationism, they also promote conspiracy theories such as the debunked Seth Rich-Wikileaks conspiracy.

 Failed Fact Checks

 - There is no record of them being fact-checked by a third party.
 See the examples above.

 Overall, we rate The Stream a moderate Conspiracy website based on the promotion of right-wing conspiracies and a strong Pseudoscience site for the promotion of climate change denial and creationism, as well as non-scientific information regarding homosexuality.
 (D. Van Zandt 12/9/2016) Updated (01/08/2023)

 Last Updated on July 1, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.